MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/faq-azure-access.md

 ### Q: My alternate credentials don't work anymore.
 What do I do?

 A: This happens after you connect your organization to a directory.
 [Set up your credentials](https://support.microsoft.com/kb/2991274) again for the organization that you connected.
+See [important information about alternate credentials](#alt-creds-deprecation).

 ### Q: Some users are disconnected, but they have matching identities in Azure AD.
 What should I do?
 A: